siongui/userpages/content/articles/2012/05/27/python-xml-dom-minidom-howto-7%en.rst

 ==========================

-This post gives a real-world example about how to parse and retrieve data from a XML/HTML file by the use of Python MiniDom library.
-The following is a xml file which contains the explanation of a pali word *abbhāna*.
+This post gives a real-world example about how to parse and retrieve data from a XML_/HTML_ file by the use of Python_ xml.dom.minidom_ library.
+The following is a XML_ file which contains the explanation of a `Pāli`_ word *abbhāna*.
 We want to parse the file and extract the information.

 .. show_github_file:: siongui userpages content/articles/2012/05/27/example.xml
+.. adsu:: 2

-The following Python script parses the above XML file.
-In line 21, the script first parse the xml file.
+The following Python_ script parses the above XML_ file.
+In line 21, the script parses the XML_ file first.
 In line 23, we get the item element by calling *getElementsByTagName*.
 Then we parse each item one by one.
 Extract the content of the text node in line 11, 12, 13.
-The result of each is printed in line 15, 16, 17.
+The result of each item is printed in line 15, 16, 17.
 The code is straight forward and easy to understand.

 .. show_github_file:: siongui userpages content/articles/2012/05/27/minidom-howto-7.py
+.. adsu:: 3

-The result of the above Python script is:
+The result of the above Python_ script is:

 .. code-block:: bash